| "Under the

 his performancesand I took that, initially, as my cue for

+the lyrics.
 The title, "Under

 the Radar," was another story.
 I had been using that phrase